marvin-nyalik/Coding-Challenge/README.md

 ## Two Sum Problem
 Given an array of integers nums and an integer target, return the indices of the two numbers such that they add up to the target.

+## Three Sum Problem
+The Three Sum problem involves finding all unique triplets in an array that add up to a specific target sum.